Bill Green (hammer thrower): Athletic career

 Green was asked by the Fremont High School (Sunnyvale, CA) coaching staff to try out for the sport of track and field, based upon observations made in a physical education weightlifting class.
-A discus thrower for two years in high school who failed to qualify for the California state meet, he was recruited by renowned throwing coach Art Venegas near the beginning of his career.
+A discus thrower for only two years in high school who failed to qualify for the California state meet, he was recruited by renowned throwing coach Art Venegas near the beginning of his career.
 Venegas would later develop 33 national champions in 28 years as assistant and head coach at UCLA, a record never approached by any other university.
 Encouragement to try the hammer throw as a college freshman resulted in an NCAA All American designation and an AAU National Junior Champion title in 1979 in just five months with the event, and a ranking of third in the United States at the senior level three years later in 1982.

 He placed tenth at the 1980 United States Olympic Trials.
 Competing collegiately, he was in the top five hammer throwers at the NCAA Men's Outdoor Track and Field Championship from 1981 to 1983.
-He had his first podium finish at the USA Outdoor Track and Field Championships in 1982, but fell back to fourth in 1983.
-He won his first national title at the 1986 USA Outdoor Championships, and was runner-up in 1987.
+He finished third at his first senior USA Outdoor Track and Field Championships in 1982, and fourth in 1983.
+He won his first senior national title at the 1986 USA Outdoor Championships, and was runner-up in 1987.

 Green competed at the height of hammer throw performance historically, a time when the event was dominated by the Eastern Bloc communist sports system.
 Technical advancements in the hammer throw pioneered by the Soviet Union in the late 1970s were increasing distances at a furious pace by the early 1980s and the complex biomechanics of these changes, which evolved the hammer throw from a strength event to a focus on speed, were not well understood in other parts of the world.
 Based on experience competing against Russian prodigy Igor Nikulin at the USA vs USSR Junior National Team competitions in 1979, an athlete who go on to become one of history's all-time performers and an Olympic medalist in 1992, Green and Venegas believed they could adopt the new technical changes and reestablish the United States as a viable competitor internationally after more than 25 years with no Americans on the Olympic podium.
 In 1983 and 1984 he set three American Collegiate Records, three United States National Records, and, after winning the American Olympic trials, he placed fifth at the 1984 Olympic Games.
-He is one of only three Americans since 1952 to place in the top six in Olympic competition, and his performance in Los Angeles established a prelude to the country's first Olympic medal in 40 years with Lance Deal's second-place finish in the 1996 Atlanta Games.
+He is one of only three Americans since 1952 to place in the top five in Olympic competition, and his performance in Los Angeles established a prelude to the country's first Olympic medal in 40 years with Lance Deal's second-place finish in the 1996 Atlanta Games.